Management Internship Program Frequently Asked Questions

 What projects do the interns do?

 Projects include research and analytical work on an entry-level professional basis using various research techniques and methods.
-Interns study administrative systems, policies and practices, and attend county commission meetings, county manager's senior staff meetings, and local and regional conferences.
-In addition, interns attend commission staff meetings and respond to citizens' requests for information.
+Interns study administrative systems, policies and practices, and attend County Commission meetings, relevant project meetings, and local and regional conferences.
+In addition, interns attend Commission staff meetings and respond to citizens' requests for information.
 This experience has proven to be an excellent training ground for higher level administrative and managerial positions at all levels of government.